 You should install the latest disk images and settings profiles to your SD card.
 You can download those here.

 Once you have everything buttoned up, you will no doubt want to try out the VT100 emulators with your Altair-Duino.
 Click here to see instructions and a video.

 If you’re looking for a PS2 keyboard and/or a VGA monitor to use with your newly upgraded Altair-duino, I can recommend these from Amazon.
 They’re inexpensive and they work fine for retro-computing:

-Here’s the ProHT PS/2 Serial Standard 104-key Keyboard.
+If you need a PS2 keyboard, Here’s the ProHT PS/2 Serial Standard 104-key Keyboard.
 Granted, it’s not retro enough, but it’s cheap and it works.
 At this writing, it was only a bit over $11.

 I also like this LSLYA 8 inch TFT LCD Security Monitor.
 It’s small, light, and inexpensive (about $64) and it has a variety of inputs, including VGA, HDMI, composite, and component.
 Everything you need for almost all retro computing possibilities.
 Plus it has a 4:3 retro computing aspect ratio.

 But I don't want to lose my Bluetooth!You can keep your Blutooth module, but it will require you to flex your DIY muscles!